angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/security/enforcing-ssl.md

 # <a name="net-core-cli"></a>[CLI do .NET Core](#tab/netcore-cli)

 Use a opção `--no-https`.
-Por exemplo
+Por exemplo,

 ```dotnetcli
 dotnet new webapp --no-https